NinjaInShade/validation-form/validatorform/README.md

 Validators prop is an array of validator names.
 The names are the components found in the validators folder.

 **button/form submitting functionality**
-The button for testing doesn't lead to anywhere and doesn't submit anywhere.
+The button tells you whever the form is overall valid or not.
 To change this -

 - in app.js there is a submitHandler function.
 Customize this to your needs.